What were your favourite record shops back in the day?

 Did you ever work in a record store or distributor, if so any fond or particular memory that sticks out?

 When I was at school I did my works experience at Charts Records in Sunderland and it was probably the greatest experience of my youth.
 The staff were incredibly friendly and I learnt a great deal about the music industry and customer service.
 I also met lots of music reps that would regularly visit the store, selling and promoting various labels.
 The reps had a lot of white labels that they would often slip under the counter to me.
 The knowledge I gained from working in the store would give me inspiration to run my own record label, later in life.

 What’s better, being sent a record for free, or going to search and buy a record?

-What record are you currently waiting for in anticipation to come out on vinyl, if any?
+What record are you currently waiting for in anticipation to come out, if any?

 Releasing my own material is the biggest buzz in the world, I have alot of new material scheduled for release over 2023 – Smoove and Turrells new album ‘Red Ellen’ on Jalapeño Records, more mash up material from my label Wack Records, featuring DJP.
 I also have volume 5 & 6 to release from the Multitrack Reworks series.